Code-Institute-Submissions/eHand/docs/testing.md

 ### Home visual testing
 * :hammer: TEST:
-    * Expected tailored Javascript to force Page logo to disappear when scroll down the page, and the navbar to roll up to a fixed position at the top of the page.
+    * Expected tailored Javascript to force Page logo to disappear when scrolling down the page and the navbar to roll up to a fixed position at the top of the page.
 * :clipboard: RESULT:
     * Page displayed as expected
-    * No errors in console.
+    * No errors in the console.

 * :hammer: TEST: (Responsiveness)
     * Expected tailored Javascript to force navbar to become fixed to the top when screen size was reduced below 768px in width.